7wik-pk/racing-line-mapper/DQN_MIGRATION.md

 2.  **Implement Replay Buffer**: Create a concurrent-safe ring buffer.
 3.  **Implement Network**: Choose library or write simple Matrix math struct.
 4.  **Connect**: Hook up the batch sampling loop in `main.go`.

+# Manual notes for future scope / other things to consider

+Consider adding staged training - each stage to teach the DQN different things with different rewards structures - such as first stage could be in an oval/rectangular circuit where we teach the agent going outside the track is bad, another stage where being fast out of corners is good, etc.
+Consider making the DQN weights storeable - so that a ready-made agent model can be stored after the first few staged training stages to be used on actual track images
+Finally, consider making the agent universal - i.e., a DQN that is trained on all tracks and can "observe" the whole track.
+What track the agent is in (or the track's encoding in some way) should be extra dimensions of state space (or input features fed into the network).